Slipform Questions from Readers of Living Homes

 I would guess that traditional Irish Stone Masonry was simply stacked very carefully, using shims to fill the voids and level the stones.
 There was probably a crude mortar between the stones, used more to block air flow through the walls than for strength.
 The strength of the wall would rest entirely in the skill of laying up the stonework.
 In other words, I don't really know anything about traditional Irish stone masonry, except that if you needed a house and had rocks but no money, that would be the logical way to proceed.

 Insulation in any northern climate would be necessary to minimize or eliminate heating costs.
 One technique you might consider would be to build the house out of insulation panels, as we did for the little workshop we built, then to rock up the outside without forms.
 The insulation panels would provide backing for the one side of the wall, while serving as a nice straight guide for the rockwork.
 You would be able to measure off the insulation panels when placing stones to keep the stonework nice and even.
-The end effect would be more of a brick-layered effect, like the stonework in our fireplace, shown on the bottom of this page.
+The end effect would be more of a brick-layered effect.

 Notice how the stonework on that page looks different in that project than in the slipformed walls pictured on the same page.
 It is a stronger way of doing stonework and uses less concrete.
 You could still include reinforcing bar too.
 I realized when building our workshop that with the insulation panels for backing, this formless technique might be just as fast as the slipform method we used.
 I hope to try it out on a small project sometime soon.